apiad/pydock/README.md

 - Add a `docker-compose.yml` file to environments to handle port bindings, volumes, etc.
 - Change `dockerfile` template such that `user` and `repository` are args, inserted during `build` instead of when generating the file.
 - Automatically delete untagged images when installing new dependencies.
+- Add commands to remove and update dependencies.
+- Improve install script to make it robust to different paths for the `python` command.

 ### v0.0.2